Harvard Extension Courses in Environmental Studies

 Renewable Energy Mini-Grids for Rural Community Development

 Prerequisites: High school math and science.
+Proficiency in Excel with basic data analysis and plotting.
 ENVR E-102 recommended.

 ENVR E-190 Section 1 (25667)